-Software that conforms to the SPECTRA Consumer compliance point shall ingest SysML XMI documents annotated with stereotypes defined in this SPECTRA specification.
-A compliant consumer tool shall be able to ingest all stereotypes described in this specification.
+Software that conforms to the SPECTRA Consumer compliance point shall ingest SysML XMI documents (and/or other supported formats for SysML v2 models including direct use of SysML v2 APIs) annotated with the metadata defined in this SPECTRA specification.
+A compliant consumer tool shall be able to ingest any metadata described in this specification.
 This compliance point does not restrict the capabilities of the compliant software.
 For example, the compliant consumer may choose to ignore some of the extended SPECTRA meanings and focus of the mandatory meanings.
-At this level of compliance SPECTRA allows compliant tools to have the same interpretation of the input SysML model of the SOI, as intended by the modeler achieved through the use of the SPECTRA stereotypes that were added to some SysML model elements.
+At this level of compliance SPECTRA allows compliant tools to have the same interpretation of the input SysML model of the SOI, as intended by the modeler achieved through the use of the SPECTRA metadata that were added to some SysML model elements.